ucam-smt/demo-files/Docs.dox/Tutorial.01.basic.md

     run.INF:Translation 1best is: 1 3 1119 6 3 9121 1711 63 355 85 7 369 24 3 13907 17 3 628 5 2

-\subsection basic_latshyps Translation Lattices and 1-Best Hypotheses
+\section basic_latshyps Translation Lattices and 1-Best Hypotheses

 The baseline configuration file instructs HiFST to write its 1-best translations to the output file `output/exp.baseline/hyps`